MorbusRaven/RiskIT/README.md

 2.Created project_stakeholders(adding stakeholders to a project)/(still has issues)

-Files exept includes are of no importance
+Folders except includes are of no importance